fusion94/ArduinoExamples/README.md

 + Example 01: Blinking LED
 + Example 02: Turn on LED while the button is pressed
 + Example 03: Keep LED on after the button is released
++ Example 04: Fade an LED in and out like on a sleeping Apple computer
++ Example 05: Turn on LED when the button is pressed and keep it on after it is released